panoply/syncify/readme.md

 #### Using a `.syncifyrc` file

-In some situations using the `package.json` file to reference Shopify stores and themes may not be the ideal, especially for those working in larger teams and using multiple development stores with different theme ids.
-If the default approach is problematic to your use cases then you can optionally provide the `stores` information within a `.syncifyrc` or `.syncifyrc.json` file.
+In some situations using the `package.json` file to reference Shopify stores and themes may not be the ideal, especially for those working in larger teams and using multiple development stores and different theme ids.
+If the default approach is problematic to your use case then you can provide the `stores` information within a `.syncifyrc` or `.syncifyrc.json` file.

 ```json
 [